sourcegraph/sourcegraph-public-snapshot/doc/dev/testing.md

         })
 ```

-Alternatively, you can use `-t` to filter tests: `env ... test-e2e -t "some test name"`.
+Alternatively, you can use `-g` to filter tests: `env ... test-e2e -g "some test name"`.

 ### Viewing e2e tests live in CI